Facts about Sharks

 - Hunting and Finning: Nearly 73 million sharks are traded each year, primarily for their meat and fins.
 In the Galapagos islands, 90% of the 40 species found there are threatened by fishing outside protected Ecuadorian waters.

 - Climate Change: As ocean temperatures rise and ocean acidification intensifies, the impacts of climate change will harm the well-being of sharks in several ways.
 Sharks will migrate further from their natural habitats, which may impact the availability and abundance of food resources and affect their ability to successfully produce offspring.

 - Habitat Loss: Habitat loss is linked to the effects of climate change, as both rising sea temperatures and ocean acidification degrade shark habitats and increase the challenges for their survival.

 - Bycatch: Sharks are susceptible to a certain type of bycatch known as trawling.
 When boats undertake trawling, large, tightly-woven mesh nets are dragged across the bottom of the seabed, which often destroys everything in the net’s pathway.
 A large number of sharks have been caught in these nets, resulting in mortality and severe damage to marine ecosystems.

 What You Can Do to Help Protect Sharks

-- For those in the U.S., write to your elected official in Congress to support passage of the Shark Fin Sales Elimination Act of 2019 to prohibit the sale of shark fins in the United States.
+- Urge Congress to pass the Shark Fin Sales Elimination Act of 2019: This bill bans the buying and selling of shark fins in the United States.
+Take Action!